-Treatments will be randomly assigned by taking the next sequentially numbered blinded treatment kits from the PED or WARD supply (depending on which group the child is joining).
+Treatments will be randomly assigned by taking the next sequentially numbered blinded treatment kits from the PED or WARD supply (depending on whether or not any non-trial antibiotic treatment for CAP is given in hospital).

 Treatment kits for PED and WARD groups must be stored separately.
 Eligible children will be screened as described in Section 3.
 At randomisation the dose and duration interventions will be assigned simultaneously.